 Athletes and Parents: Make sure you read and understand the Athletic Policy Handbook.
 Retain the Handbook for your reference, sign and date the signature page and return it to the proper coach.

 I have read and understand the Athletic Policy Handbook.

-Student Name
+tudent Name

 Grade Date

-Student Signature
+tudent Signature

+arent or Legal Guardian Name

-Parent or Legal Guardian Signature
+arent or Legal Guardian Signature